matthewroach/Almanac/readme.md

 The file is self explanitory, the title is the title of your article, the date, is the date you wish to associated with the article, and the body is the Markdown format body for your article.

-One not is that are the body is wrapped inside double quotes "", when Markdown uses double quotes in it's syntax you need to replace them with single quotes ' '.
+**Note** As the body is wrapped inside double quotes "", when Markdown uses double quotes in it's syntax you need to replace them with single quotes ' '.